 Amman

 Located in the center of the Hashemite Kingdom of Jordan, Amman is both the country’s capital and its biggest and most populated city.
-Inhabited since prehistorical period, biblical Amman was capital of Ammonites, and later, named Philadelphia, it was a member of the Decapolis.
+Inhabited since the prehistorical period, biblical Amman was the capital of the Ammonites, and later, named Philadelphia, it was a member of the Decapolis.

 Amman and the Decapolis

-Decapolis was a term used to describe a group of ten cities in the southern Levant that were culturally were affiliated during the Roman period.
-These cities were all centers of Greek and Roman culture and were well supported by the Romans.
-Some of these cities exist to this day, and some have become archaeological sites.
+The term Decapolis related to a group of ten cities in the southern Levant that who shared a Greco-Roman cultural affiliation during the Roman period.
+Some of these cities still exist, and some have become archaeological sites.
 Six of these cities are today in Jordan (Gerasa, Gadara, Pella, Amman, Capitolias, and Raphana).
-Two are in Syria (Damascus and Canatha), and two in Israel (Beit-Shean and Hippos-Sussita).
+Two are in Syria (Damascus and Canatha), and two are in Israel (Beit-Shean and Hippos-Sussita).

 Touring Amman

 Most of Amman’s historical landmarks are in the city center.
-It’s historical citadel bears remains of a Roman-era Temple to Hercules, and a palace from the Umayyad period.
+Its historical citadel bears remains of a Roman-era Temple to Hercules and a palace from the Umayyad period.
 Other sites of interest are the new Jordan Museum (opened in 2014) and Amman’s Roman-era theater.
-Car fans will also appreciate a visit to the Royal Automobile Museum, based mostly on king Hussein car collection.
-Amman is also known for its myriad of cafes and restaurants, from authentic Makluba and Jordanian coffee, to international fusion kitchens with top-notch service.
+Car fans will also appreciate visiting the Royal Automobile Museum, based mainly on the King Hussein car collection.
+Amman is known for its myriad cafes and restaurants, from authentic Makluba and Jordanian coffee to international fusion kitchens with top-notch service.

 A tour of Amman can be combined with a multi-day tour of Jordan.